Can You Make Money From Self Publishing?

 Royalties from Book Sales

 Book sales is the most obvious way to make money from self publishing.
-You will either earn royalties (from self publishing platforms such as Amazon's Createspace or Kindle Direct Publishing/KDP) or revenues (if you print, distribute and sell your book yourself).
+You will either earn royalties (from self publishing platforms such as Amazon's Kindle Direct Publishing/KDP) or revenues (if you print, distribute and sell your book yourself).

 In terms of royalties, authors can earn as much as 35 percent for print books up to around 70 percent for ebooks (as of this writing), depending on the platform used.
 Those are decent returns for almost any business venture!